Skip to main content

 • Model metadata for location association between gauge ID's and model nodes

-Objective mapping Objective mapping csv files are now included in the EWR tool package.
-Currently this objective mapping is in an early draft format.
-The objective mapping will be finalised after consultation with relevant state representatives.
-The files are intended to be used together to link EWRs to the detailed objectives, theme level targets and specific goals.
-The three sheets are located in the py_ewr/parameter_metadata folder:
+Objective mapping The objective mapping is located in the EWR tool package.
+This is intended to be used to link EWRs to the detailed objectives, theme level targets and specific goals.
+The objective reference file is located in the py_ewr/parameter_metadata folder:

 Project details